Governor McMaster: some budget vetoes due to lack of transparency - South Carolina Radio Network

-South Carolina Governor Henry McMaster said he vetoed some items of the 2018-2019 Fiscal Year state budget because they lacked transparency.
+Governor Henry McMaster said he vetoed some items of the South Carolina 2018-2019 Fiscal Year budget because they lacked transparency.

 “This budget has one major flaw in it and that is it takes an unprecedented step away from public transparency and accountability,” he said.